myreceiptt/nota-markdown/archived-oioi/2025/10/resume_prof_nota_tech.doc-engineer.md

+---
+description: >-
+  We don't belong in your reality, your real life.
+In your reality, your real life, you can merely meet our avatars in any version.
+So, stay alert and beware of scams!
+icon: markdown
+cover: ../../../.gitbook/assets/GnqSSpvagAAr5vT.jpeg
+coverY: 0
+---

 # Prof. NOTA v.11
-Surabaya, Indonesia · nota@endhonesa.com · +62 8563160756 · LinkedIn: linkedin.com/in/prof-nota-56554a351 · GitHub: github.com/myreceiptt
+Surabaya, Indonesia · nota@endhonesa.com · +62 8563160756 · GitHub: [myreceiptt](https://github.com/myreceiptt)

 ---

 ## Summary
-Technical Documentation Engineer & Web3/Node.js builder with ~2.2 years hands‑on Node.js/TypeScript and ~4 years of technical writing.
+Technical Documentation Engineer & Web3/Node.js builder with ~2.2 years of hands‑on Node.js/TypeScript and ~4 years of technical writing.
 Blends engineer’s rigor with a storyteller’s clarity: turns fast‑moving codebases into clean, living docs, examples, and release notes.
 Strongest work: **PABRIK ROTI** — a multi‑tenant, Web3‑enabled app (Next.js/TypeScript) with formal docs, versioned releases, and licensing.

 ---